0b01/rickyhan.com/_posts/2019-02-17-kingston-crabfight.md

 There are 5 registers `AMVHR`:

-* `A`:  Deneral purpose accumulator.
+* `A`: General purpose accumulator.
 Default argument for some op codes as documented below.

 * `M`: Motor control.
 Your crab can only crawl sideways.
 M controls its movement.
 If it's positive, then it moves to the right and vice versa.
-Note: movement is only actuated for every cycle after M register has been set positive.
+Note: movement is only actuated for every cycle after M register has been set.

 ```
 MOV 1 M     ; no movement